 A mixture of glycerin, rose water and lemon juice for your face makes a great mask as it provides the much-needed moisture to your skin.
-It works excellently as an exfoliator and rejuvenates your skin, doing away with fine lines, wrinkles and age spots.
+It works as an excellent exfoliator and rejuvenates your skin, doing away with fine lines, wrinkles and age spots.
 Using this mixture as a facial mask also helps in maintaining your skin’s pH balance.
 It can also help in treating acne and pimples and destroying acne-causing bacteria to prevent future breakouts (2), (3), (4).

 4. As A Moisturizer

 As you already know, glycerin is a great way to hydrate skin that is dry, especially during winter.
 Using glycerin with rose water and lemon juice as a moisturizer has many benefits and the best part is that it suits all skin types.
 Rose water contains phenylethanol , which is an astringent and also acts as an effective healing agent that provides great results for skin affected by eczema, acne and other skin disorders (3).

 Glycerin with rose water and lemon juice is a wonderful combination of these three ingredients that will give you nourished and smooth skin.
 A perfect mixture of glycerin, rose water, and lemon juice can be used as a makeup setting spray to give you a fresh and dewy look.
 It can also be used as a moisturizer, facial mask, or scrub to exfoliate dead skin, maintain the skin’s pH balance, hydrate the skin, and prevent future acne breakouts.
 You can use this mixture every day to attain smooth, soft, and glowing skin.

 Frequently Asked Questions

 Can I apply lemon and glycerin on the face overnight?

 Yes, you can leave lemon and glycerin on the face overnight.
 However, be cautious if you have sensitive skin as lemon juice can irritate your skin.